 - Vitamin D helps the process of embryo development.

-- This component controls the division of healthy cells in the body, inhibits the development of cancer cells.
+- This component controls the division of healthy cells in the body and inhibits the development of cancer cells.

 - Without vitamin D, the normal process of calcium deposition in bone tissue is impossible, that is, the strength of teeth and bone.

 - Vitamin D regulates metabolic processes: people with a predisposition to be overweight often have a deficiency of this element.